Hadoop – HDFS (Hadoop Distributed File System)

 - It’s easy to access the files stored in HDFS.

-- HDFS also provide high availibility and fault tolerance.
+- HDFS also provides high availability and fault tolerance.

 - Provides scalability to scaleup or scaledown nodes as per our requirement.